Catheters for Urinary Incontinence in Men

 This is a thin, flexible, hollow tube that is inserted through the urethra into the bladder.
 It allows the urine to drain out.
 A straight catheter is used for intermittent self-catheterization.

-Indwelling Foley catheter.
+- Indwelling urinary catheter.

-Condom catheter or Texas catheter.
+- Condom catheter.

 This is a special condom that fits over the penis and is attached to a tube that collects urine.
 With a condom catheter, you don't need to insert anything into your body.
 This catheter can be changed at home.
 But it can be hard to put on and needs to be checked often.
 And skin can get irritated from contact with urine.